Weather: Heavy swells expected to batter Hauraki Gulf

-Large swells are expected to batter Auckland's east coast later this week as the wild weather makes its way up the country.
+Large swells are expected to batter Auckland's east coast this week as the wild weather makes its way up the country.

 Auckland will be mostly cloudy today with isolated showers that will become widespread throughout the day.